umarbrowser/vagrantTvb/README.md

 ### **tvbsetup**

-1.Install curl using apt-get.
+1. Install curl using apt-get.
-2.Download miniconda.sh using curl on /tmp directory.
+2. Download miniconda.sh using curl on /tmp directory.
-3.Install the downloaded miniconda using bash.
+3. Install the downloaded miniconda using bash.
-4.Install tvb-framework using conda install.
+4. Install tvb-framework using conda install.